pinnaculum/galacteek/README.rst

 should enable pubsub or some features won't be available.

 - Browsing sessions with automatic pinning (pins every page you browse)
+- File manager with drag-and-drop support
-- Feeds (following IPNS hashes)
+- Following IPNS hashes
 - Sharing hashmarks over pubsub
-- File manager with drag-and-drop support
 - Basic built-in media player with IPFS-stored playlists
 - Search content with the ipfs-search_ search engine
 - Image viewer